Mrokus95/PythonQuizApp/README.md

 ## Key components:

-    The key components of "QuizApp" include:
+The key components of "PythonQuizApp" include:

   1. Question Model: Defines the structure of quiz questions, including the question text, correct answer, choices, tags, difficulty level, and category.